I am automatically suspicious of anyone with a strongly-held view on the Oxford comma.1

 But of course, the only reason that example works is because “dogs” is pluralized.
 If you take out the plural:

 The critical insight is that the ambiguity arises not from the presence or lack of the Oxford comma, but from poor sentence construction.
-In all of the above examples, simply writing “I spoke to Jack, Jill[,] and my dog[s]” would eliminate any ambiguity, and whether you use the Oxford comma doesn’t matter.
+In both of the above examples, simply writing “I spoke to Jack, Jill[,] and my dog[s]” would eliminate any ambiguity, and whether you use the Oxford comma doesn’t matter.